evansbenj/2024_BIO722/8_GATK_realigning_indels.md

 As above, please copy and paste this script, make it executable, and execute it.
 You could name this script `Step_2_execute_GATK_IndelRealigner.pl`.
 Please don't forget to modify the name of your reference chromosome as appropriate.

+If your run completed successfully, you should see new bam files that have the ending `*_sorted_realigned.bam`.
+These files should be about the same size as the `*sorted.bam` files.
+Please check this by typing `ls -l`.

 # Problem 7.
 OK please do these steps at home on the full data set.

 # OK, now let's move on to base recalibration with GATK [here](https://github.com/evansbenj/BIO720/blob/master/9_GATK_and_base_recalibration.md).